 This course provides students the opportunity to gain valuable skills and knowledge for use throughout their lives.
 It provides opportunities to develop a range of practical cooking skills, innovative thinking, creativity, independence and the ability to organise and manage their time and resources effectively.
 A Food and Nutrition IGCSE can be used to enter higher studies, such as A Level Food Studies and a diploma in food science.
+It also supports and consolidates skills and knowledge required in other subjects such as the sciences and PE.
 Many students move on to degree courses in food science, nutrition and dietetics, or courses in culinary arts and hospitality.